nnellans/bicep-guide/README.md

 param exampleSecureStringParameter string
 ```

-# 3. VARIABLES
+# 3. Variables
-Instead of embedding complex expressions directly into resource properties, use variables to contain the expressions
+- Instead of embedding complex expressions directly into resource properties, use variables to contain the expressions

-This approach makes your Bicep file easier to read and understand.
+- This approach makes your Bicep file easier to read and understand.
 It avoids cluttering your resource definitions with logic

-Use camel case for variable names, such as `myVariableName`
+- Use camel case for variable names, such as `myVariableName`

-When you define a variable, the data type isn't needed.
+- When you define a variable, the data type isn't needed.
 Variables infer the type from the resolved value

-The value of the variable can use all expressions, including the `reference` or `list` functions
+- The value of the variable can use all expressions, including the `reference` or `list` functions

 ```bicep
 var myVariable1 = 'some value for the var'
 ```

-# 4. RESOURCES
+# 4. Resources
-It's a good idea to use a recent API version for each resource.
+- It's a good idea to use a recent API version for each resource.
 New features in Azure services are sometimes available only in newer API versions

-When possible, avoid using the `reference` and `resourceId` functions in your Bicep file.
+- When possible, avoid using the `reference` and `resourceId` functions in your Bicep file.
 You can access any resource in Bicep by using the symbolic name.
 By using the symbolic name, you create an implicit dependency between resources

-You can still create explicit dependencies by using a `dependsOn` block, but see notes below about this
+- You can still create explicit dependencies by using a `dependsOn` block, but see notes below about this

 ```bicep
 resource myResource1 'Microsoft.Network/virtualWans@2021-02-01' = {